Silver Apples of the Moon (Morton Subotnick album): Composition

-Silver Apples of the Moon is split into two separate parts, "Part I" and "Part II", with each part taking up one side of the vinyl; Subotnick decided that "Part I" would explore pitch, whereas "Part II" would explore rhythm and pulse.
+Silver Apples of the Moon is split into two separate parts, "Part I" and "Part II", with each part taking up one side of the vinyl record; Subotnick decided that "Part I" would explore pitch, whereas "Part II" would explore rhythm and pulse.
 The movements of the record are not necessarily presented in the order they were worked on, as the composer's production approach was to create musical sections in "gobs."
 On the album sleeve, Subotnick wrote that the record was intended to be experienced by listeners individually or in small groups listening in intimate surroundings, describing this as "a kind of chamber music 20th-century style."
 He referred to this intention as a "rather special frame of reference" when writing the album, and later explained that the record was intended to be heard as a "trip" or "voyage."
 The entirely electronic album uses only the Buchla 100 and no other instrumentation, as the composer intended the album to be one of his "models" for showing "how synthesis could be used to create daring new musical languages."

 The record is considered to be experimental in style.
 According to writer Kevin Lozano, the sounds on Silver Apples of the Moon resemble "the byproduct of an experiment gone wrong: Its eerie tones, elliptical pulses, enigmatic thumps, and waves of cybertronic wails are still otherworldly."
 Unlike other contemporary synthesizer works, the album incorporates hooks into its experimentation with ostinatos and riffs.
 The usage of the Buchla 100 also enabled the album's improvisatory feel, highlighting the influence of Pauline Oliveros' "intuitive approach".
 Oliveros, one of Subotnick's colleagues, later said of his music from the period: "Sequencing now is something anyone can do anytime, anywhere.
 But this was the first time that you could do it in this way.
-He certainly made a great use of it and advised [Buchla] in that direction, I'm sure.
+He certainly made a great use of it and advised [Don Buchla] in that direction, I'm sure.
 Because before that, he was cutting and splicing tape."